buffstop/PepCoopMembership/docs/design/index.rst

 ============== ========= =====================================================
 Attribute name Data type Description
 ============== ========= =====================================================
-id             Integer   (Primary key) Technical id of the data record number         String    (Business key) The invoice number which uniquely
+id             Integer   (Primary key) Technical id of the data record. number         String    (Business key) The invoice number which uniquely
-                         identifies the invoice
+                         identifies the invoice.
-invoice_date   Date      The date at which the invoice was issued due_date       Date      The date at which the invoiced amount is due type           String    The type of the invoice:
+invoice_date   Date      The date at which the invoice was issued. due_date       Date      The date at which the invoiced amount is due. type           String    The type of the invoice:

                          - "normal": A normal invoice.